 - Targett v Torfaen Borough Council, Court of Appeal

 Jonathan has appeared on Radio Wales (recently regarding drug driving laws and also regarding Nigel Meek, a rugby player convicted of an assault on rugby field).
 The interviews were part of a wider discussion re criminal offences and sport.

 Outside of work

-Jonathan is married with two sons aged 20 and 16.
+Jonathan has two sons aged 20 and 16.

 He has always had a love of cricket, captaining Newbridge Cricket Club and playing for Monmouthshire Cricket Association.
 He is also a Level 2 Cricket coach.
 As well as his busy role in the firm, he is currently Chairman of the South East Wales Cricket League, the largest league in Wales and Secretary of Newbridge Cricket Club!

 In addition to still playing 2nd team cricket , Jonathan also plays golf and is Past Captain of Bryn Meadows Golf Club.

 He also loves skiing, and particularly Apres whenever he gets the chance!